 The search engine uses 80% of its profits from search ad revenue to fund reforestation projects in the world’s most threatened biodiversity hotspots, helping the environment and empowering local communities at the same time.

-Since servers used to run the web need a lot of power, in 2017, Ecosia decided to build its first solar energy plant to ensure that its servers would be run on 100% renewable energy.
-In June 2019 they had already planted 60 million trees and plan to fund many more reforestation projects to plant millions of more trees this year.
+Since servers used to run the web need a lot of power, in 2017 Ecosia decided to build its first solar energy plant to ensure that its servers would be run on 100% renewable energy.
+By 2020 they had already planted over 80 million trees and plan to fund many more reforestation projects to plant millions of more trees this year.

 AtlasAction: Make Ecosia your defualt search engine here.